wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 = 0.6.0 =

 * fixed a bug for YT player API (OnStateChange is not triggered anymore) AGAIN!!!
-* Now it supports youtube short-urls too (ex: http://youtu.be/V2rifmjZuKQ).
+* Now it supports youtube short-urls too ( ex: http://youtu.be/V2rifmjZuKQ ).

 = 0.5.9 =